 Fire drills will be held on a regular basis.
-Certified staff may or may not be notified in advance.
+Certified staff will be notified in advance.
 These drills are important exercises that help ensure the safety of students in case of an emergency.
 When the fire alarm is sounded, all students and staff immediately must cease the activity in which they are engaged and leave the building at once, following these regulations:

-- a) Students nearest the windows will close them before leaving. - b) The classroom teacher will be the last to leave the room.
-He or she will turn out all lights and close the door as he or she leaves. - c) Classroom teachers will take their fire drill packets and class grade books with them when they leave their classrooms. - d) The first two students reaching the exit doors will hold the doors wide open until everyone has filed out. - e) Staff and students will move far enough away from the building to avoid possible injury from fire and falling embers, and also, to remain clear of emergency vehicle traffic. - f) Once outside, each teacher must account for every student in the class.
-Classroom teachers will take roll for their class and; - 1) hold up a Green Card (all students accounted for) - 2) hold up a Red Card (missing student (s) listed) - 3) hold up a White Card (extra students listed)
+- a) The classroom teacher will be the last to leave the room.
+He or she will turn out all lights and close the door as he or she leaves. - b) Classroom teachers will take their emergency backpacks and class grade books with them when they leave their classrooms. - c) The first two students reaching the exit doors will hold the doors wide open until everyone has filed out. - d) Staff and students will move far enough away from the building to avoid possible injury from fire and falling embers, and also, to remain clear of emergency vehicle traffic. - e) Once outside, each teacher must account for every student in the class.
+Classroom teachers will take roll for their class and; - 1) hold up a Green Card (all students accounted for) - 2) hold up a Red Card (missing student (s) listed)

-The signal to return to the school building will be the short bell.
-It will be sounded upon completion of the drill.
+The signal to return to the school building will be given by administration.
 Students will return in an orderly manner.